 What is Startup Valuation?

 Estimating the value of a startup is essential because investors may want to calculate the potential return on their investment.
 In contrast, entrepreneurs may want to compare their costs to their income and know if they operate profitably.
-It is one of the most challenging tasks for any entrepreneur.
-But it is also critical for any company to decide where and how best to spend their time and money.

 The method associates the startup’s net worth with its valuation.
 Because a startup’s book worth equals its total assets minus obligations.
 It can be calculate using the book value method, also called asset-based valuation.
 By taking its total equity and dividing it by its number of assets.
 Outstanding shares.